Ganburu/Cyber-Portfolio/README.md

 ## Generate telementry Detection and response

-Went to laZange github to get lattest release of the LaZagne.exe
+Went to laZange github to get latest release of the LaZagne.exe

 Side note: *Windows security should be diabled*